Saturday, May 28, 2011

 Lately Ive been contemplating what it means to be a wife.

-Aside from my usual cries to Dad about my career related 'when will I graduate' nightmares, my most frequent cry for help is this:
+Aside from my usual cries to Dad about my career related 'when will I finally be an OT' nightmares, my most frequent cry for help is this:

 "God, I don't know how to be a wife!!"